gbzenobi/Predictive-Collatz-conjecture-using-classification-and-regressive-translation-models/README.md

 - Collatz model-transformer.
 - Multi-modeling and assessment.

-Read pdf article in the upload section or my LinkedIn https://lnkd.in/d9D-CaWX
+Read my pdf paper in the upload section or my LinkedIn https://lnkd.in/d9D-CaWX